KhronosGroup/Vulkan-ValidationLayers/GOVERNANCE.md

     - [Header Files](https://www.khronos.org/registry/vulkan/#headers)
     - [SDK Resources](https://vulkan.lunarg.com)
 * ISV Enablement
-  - Updates of loader and validation layer functionality should be available in a timely fashion
+  - Updates of validation layer functionality should be available in a timely fashion
   - Every effort will be made to be responsive to ISV issues with validation layers
 * Cross Platform Compatibility
   - Google and LunarG collaboration: